 The risperidone orally disintegrating tablet may contain phenylalanine.
-Talk to your doctor before using this form of risperidone if you have phenylketonuria (PKU).
+Talk to your doctor before using orally disintegrating tablets if you have phenylketonuria (PKU).

 See also: Pregnancy and breastfeeding warnings (in more detail)

-Do not give this medication to a child without a doctor's advice.
+Do not give this medicine to a child without a doctor's advice.

 How should I take risperidone?

 Take risperidone exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Risperidone can be taken with or without food.

-To take risperidone orally disintegrating tablets (Risperdal M-Tabs):
+To take the orally disintegrating tablet (Risperdal M-Tabs):

-Do not mix the liquid form of risperidone with cola or tea.
+Do not mix the liquid medicine with cola or tea.

-It may take several weeks of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve.
+It may take up to several weeks before your symptoms improve.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve.

-Store risperidone at room temperature away from moisture, light, and heat.
-Do not allow the liquid form of risperidone to freeze.
+Store at room temperature away from moisture, heat, and light.
+Do not liquid medicine to freeze.